ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 > **Note**
 If you need help with any of the pre-requisites, go to the [Prereq Step by Step Directions](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/PreWork.md)

-## STOP HERE FOR NOW...FOR YOU WILL HAVE NO WINE UNTIL IT IS TIME

 ## Move the data to the Cloud